Presenting Evidence with Courtroom Technology

 As the witness testifies and examines a document, the admitted exhibit is placed on the visual presenter and is projected to the jury.
 The jury sees the exhibit at the same time the witness sees it.

 If the exhibit is a photograph, you can save a significant amount of money by avoiding expensive reproductions.
-For example, if the video monitor has a 54-inch screen, the jury sees a 54-inch projection of the photograph.
+For example, if the video monitor has a 64-inch screen, the jury sees a 64-inch projection of the photograph.
+If the courtroom has a large white wall available to use as a "screen," the images will be even larger.
 The witness, the questioning lawyer, the jury, and the judge can all see the exhibit at the same time.
 That is a significant improvement over the old methods of presenting evidence.

 This writer has never had a court refuse to allow the use of a visual presenter.
 Juror reaction has been universal: seeing exhibits while witnesses explain their significance is extremely helpful to the juror in understanding and, more importantly, in retaining the testimony.

-Another significant development in courtroom technology is the use of CD Rom, laser discs and bar codes.
+Another significant development in courtroom technology is the use of computers, CDs, and DVDs.
 This technology is helpful in effectively presenting evidence, especially in cases with numerous exhibits.

-Bar codes function just as they do in the grocery store.
-Bar codes allow trial lawyers nearly instantaneous location and display of exhibits.
-Trial exhibits are stored either on CD-Rom or laser discs.
+Scanning devices, which transform boxes of documents into easily retrievable computer-stored exhibits, dramatically lessen the potential for trial confusion.
+Such a system allows trial lawyers nearly instantaneous location and display of exhibits.
+Exhibits can be “burned” on to a CD and conveniently stored in a tray on the counsel table.
 If you need an exhibit, you can quickly retrieve it, show it to the jury, and replay it at any time.
-It is similar to locating a favorite piece of music on a compact disc: press the correct track number on the remote control and the music plays - nearly instantly - through the audio system.
+It is similar to locating a favorite piece of music on a compact disc: press the correct track number on the hardware and the music plays - almost immediately - through the audio system.

-While the use of CD-Rom/bar code technology may not be beneficial for cases with few documents, it is extremely beneficial for long trials where the lawyers themselves have trouble keeping up with all of the exhibits.
+While using such technology may not be beneficial for cases with few documents, it is extremely beneficial for long trials where the lawyers themselves have trouble keeping up with all of the exhibits.

-The use of the computer to manage and organize exhibits is extremely helpful in lengthy, complicated cases.
-These are helpful tools of courtroom technology that, in a few years, lawyers will want to have.
+Using a computer to manage and organize exhibits is affordable and extremely helpful in lengthy, complicated cases.

 IV.
 Who Should Use Courtroom Technology?